flutter/engine/tools/luci/README.md

 A command-line tool for running LUCI build targets.
 This tool must be run using the Dart SDK built as part of `host_debug_unopt`.

+`host_debug_unopt` is the only dependency. `luci.dart` should be completely self-contained otherwise.
+It should run `pub get` and invoke compilers as necessary.
+If it doesn't, it's a bug.

 Use `dart luci.dart targets` to enumerate available targets.
 The output is JSON encoded.
 Adding `--pretty` will output in human-readable format.